Covariant Symanzik identities: Graphs, paths, and loops

 Secondly, the objects that we are considering are very classical and receive several different names in the literature.
+The main reason for introducing them with care is that when dealing with twisted holonomies, one has to be careful with the precise definition of paths (when there are multiple edges, and when there are edges leading to the well, which we also consider backwards).
 The vertex or set of vertices that we call the well is sometimes called the \new{sink}, and sometimes also the \new{cemetery}, and the authors who use the latter name call the quantity that we denote by $\kappa$ the \new{killing rate}.
-We prefer to avoid a morbid terminology, and, following Neruda \cite{Neruda}, find wells and their rims more inspiring than sinks.
-However, we respect the tradition and keep the notation $\kappa$.
-An electric analogy is also often used in this context, accounting for the name of the conductance.
+We prefer to avoid a morbid terminology, but respect the tradition and keep the notation $\kappa$.\footnote{We do find wells and their rims more inspiring than sinks and cemeteries, following Neruda \cite{Neruda}: \emph{Hay que sentarse a la orilla/del pozo de la sombra/y pescar luz ca\'ida/con paciencia}; {[\emph{We must sit on the rim/of the well of darkness/and fish for fallen light/with patience}]}.} An electric analogy is also often used in this context, accounting for the name of the conductance.
 In this terminology, the well should be though of as an electric \new{ground}.
 This may be the place to mention that, depending on the analogy which one choses, the conductance of an edge can be understood as the inverse of an electric resistance, the inverse of a length, or the section of a water pipe.